shubham-tyagi/smtp_mailer/README.md

 # SMTP Mailer

-Send personalised mails from your domain-email to n-number of people from your terminal.
+Send personalised mails from your personal email to n-number of people from your terminal.

 ## Features